pandas-dev/pandas/doc/source/enhancingperf.rst

 can't pass ``object`` arrays to ``numexpr`` thus string comparisons must be evaluated in Python space.

-The upshot is that this *only* applies to object-dtype'd expressions.
+The upshot is that this *only* applies to object-dtype expressions.
 So, if you have an expression--for example

 .. ipython:: python